thing-it/thing-it-device-philips-hue/README.md

         plugin: "philips-hue/hueBridge",
         confirmRegistration: false,
         persistRegistration: false,
-        defaultConfiguration: { ...
+        defaultConfiguration: {
         },
         options: {}
     }]
 ```

-in your Node Configuration (e.g. like the [sample configuration]("./examples.configuration")) or enable Autodiscovery for the [thing-it-device-philips-hue] Device in your
+in your Node Configuration (e.g. the [sample configuration]("./examples.configuration")) or enable Autodiscovery for the [thing-it-device-philips-hue] Device in your
-[thing-it.com](http://www.thing-it.com) Mesh and start [thing-it] Node with even an empty configuration (besides the above).
+[thing-it.com](http://www.thing-it.com) Mesh and start [thing-it-node] with even an empty configuration (besides the above).

-Start [thing-it] Node, connect your Philips Hue Bridge to the same network as the [thing-it] Node Box and push the
+Start [thing-it-node], connect your Philips Hue Bridge to the same network as the [thing-it-node] Box and push the
 Link Button on the Philips Hue Bridge.

-[thing-it] Node will automatically add all Light Bulbs and Living Color Lamps to your [thing-it] Node Configuration and
+[thing-it-node] will automatically add all Light Bulbs and Living Color Lamps to your [thing-it-node] Configuration and
 you will be able control these from [thing-it] Mobile.

 ## Mobile UI